FatihTheDev/archlinux-install/README.md

   3. Wait for the script to finish, then run `poweroff`.

-  4. Pull out the USB that has the .iso out of the computer
+  4. Pull out the USB that has the .iso file out of the computer

   5. Power your computer back on.